Configurable Execution Environments

 * **Application correctness** is the responsibility of each execution environment.
 Espresso does not verify application state transitions.

-For deeper protocol detail, see [HotShot Consensus](/network/developer/the-espresso-network/properties-of-hotshot.md) and the [Light Client Contract](/network/developer/the-espresso-network/light-client.md).
+For deeper protocol detail, see [Protocol documentation](/network/network/networks.md#protocol-documentation).

 ## Where to go next